 Program Structure Credits

 Philosophy 4

 Specialization 12

 Cognate 6

 Research 6

 Project 6

-Total 34
+· · · Total 34

 Philosophy 4

 CHPH 872 Philosophy: An Adventist Perspective 3

-One of the following: CHMN 779 Ministry and Spiritual Life LEAD 821 Leadership and Spirituality 1
+One of the following:

+CHMN 779 Ministry and Spiritual Life 1

+LEAD 821 Leadership and Spirituality

 Specialization in Curriculum and Instruction 12

 Complete the following four courses:

 EDCI 720 Teaching and Learning in Higher Education 3

 EDCI 792 Advanced Fieldwork in Curriculum and Instruction EDCI 730 Advanced Curriculum Theory and Practice 3 3

 EDCI 785 E-Learning 3

+12

 Specialization in Educational Administration 12

 Complete the following four courses:

-EDAD 730 Financial Management for Educational Institutions 3
+EDAD 730 Financial Management for Educational Institutions EDAD 785 E-Learning 3

-EDAD 785 E-Learning 3 3
+EDAD 786 Administration in Higher Education 3

-EDAD 786 Administration in Higher Education EDAD 792 Advanced Fieldwork in Educational Administration 3
+EDAD 792 Advanced Fieldwork in Educational Administration 3

+Cognate 6

-Cognate At least and of the following cognete areas distinct from the area of specialization: 6
+At least one of the following cognate areas, distinct from the area of specialization:

-At least one of the following cognate areas, distinct from the area of specialization: Cognate in Curriculum and Instruction
+Cognate in Curriculum and Instruction

-EDCI 615 Instructional Models 3

-EDCI 640 Process of Curriculum 3
+EDCI 615 Instructional Models EDCI 640 Process of Curriculum 3

+5

 Cognate in Educational Administration

-EDAD 640 Administrative Finance 3 3
+EDAD 640 Administrative Finance 3

-EDAD 651 Principalship and School Improvement 3
+EDAD 651 Principalship and School Improvement 5

 Cognate in TESOL

 EDTE 620 Second Language Acquisition 3

 One of the following: 3

-EDTE 622 TESOL Methods for Reading and Writing EDTE 628 TESOL Methods in Speaking and Listening 3
+EDTE 622 TESOL Methods for Reading and Writing 3

+EDTE 628 TESOL Methods in Speaking and Listening

-If the students have taken the above courses in their MA, they will be required to take other courses with area as advised by the academic advisor and approved by the Education Department. hin their
+If the students have taken the above courses in their MA, they will be required to take other courses s within their

+area as advised by the academic advisor and approved by the Education Department.

 Customized Cognate 6

-Students who have a particular area of interest, may design a cognate in consultation with academic advisor and upon approval of the Education Department.
-This cognate may include of from other departments at AIIAS, transfer credits, online courses, or independent research.
-To further customized cognate requirement students must take two courses in the chosen cognate area. courses
+Students who have a particular area of interest, may design a cognate in consultation academic advisor and upon approval of the Education Department.
+This cognate may inclu

+from other departments at AIIAS, transfer credits, online courses, or independent research.

+customized cognate requirement students must take two courses in the chosen cognate ar

 Research 6

 RESM 715 Applied Statistical Methods II 3

-RESM 740 Applied Qualitative Research 3
+RESM 751 Applied Qualitative Research 3

+-

 Culminating Project 6

 EDAD/EDCI 796 EdS Project 6